Pepper (song)

 "Pepper" is a song by American alternative rock band Butthole Surfers from their seventh studio album, Electriclarryland (1996).
 Released on April 11, 1996, the track reached number one on the Billboard Modern Rock Tracks chart and number 29 on the Billboard Hot 100 Airplay chart, becoming the top-ranked song of 1996 on the former listing.
 In Australia, the song peaked at number 15 on the ARIA Singles Chart and was ranked number four on Triple J's Hottest 100 of 1996.
 It also reached number two on the Canadian RPM Alternative 30 and number 32 in New Zealand.

 Composition and lyrics

 "Pepper" opens with the chorus guitar riff, slowed down to half speed.
 The song shifts from spoken word verses to sung choruses.
 The lyrics of the verses list ten characters and describes how some either die or escape a brush with death.

 The song also contains the bridge played in reverse.
 The reversed words are the first and last lines of the chorus: "I don't mind the sun sometimes; the images it shows; you never know just how you look through other people's eyes."

 According to Spike TV, who put the song on their list of "The Top 10 Hits the Band Wishes Didn't Exist", the song was written as "a send-up of Beck".
+However, in an interview with the Hartford Courant the year of the single's release, drummer King Coffey cited Massive Attack, Tricky and Soul II Soul as influences on the sound.